 A historical thesis paper written about tests students did on the bridge includes a photo where a C. H. Norwood plaque is visible on the electrical equipment indicating that this firm was the electrical contractor for the bridge.
 Also shown in this paper are photos showing the original bridge tender houses, which have since been severely altered.
 The superstructure contractor for the bridge was Ketler-Elliott Company of Chicago, Illinois and the substructure contractor was Great Lakes Dredge and Dock Company of Chicago, Illinois.

-The previous bridge at this location was a wooden through truss swing bridge.
-The design appears to have been similar to some of the other long-gone bridges on this section of the river.
+The previous bridge at this location (also the first documented bridge at this location) was a wooden through truss swing bridge.
+It was an iron/wood combination hand-turned swing bridge that was built in 1872 to carry Clark Street over the Main Branch, by Fox and Howard.
+In 1889, it was moved and reused as a bridge at Webster Avenue. as a The design appears to have been similar to some of the other long-gone bridges on this section of the river, many of which were also built by Fox and Howard.

 While Chicago is a leader in historic bridge preservation downtown, how do the city's historic bridges fare out away from the core of the city?
 Their conditions vary widely, some remain in excellent condition, while others show need of rehabilitation.
 How does the city's commitment to preservation stand outside of the downtown?
 This remains to be seen for certain, with initial evidence pointing in both directions.
 Certainly, nearby Cortland Street Bridge displays a commitment to preservation, having been continuously maintained and preserved the past few years.
 However, it is worth noting that Ashland Avenue Bridge was not always the northernmost historic movable highway bridge in Chicago.
 Nearby Damen Avenue Bridge to the north was demolished and replaced with a modern through arch that, while more attractive than a normal modern bridge, does not convey Chicago's movable bridge or industrial heritage, and does not blend into the context of Chicago bridges or the canalized river in which they cross.
 It is impossible to make a connection to Chicago's past, or the canal's past with this new bridge.